krakrukra/PocketAdmin/README.md

 There are however, some differences/extentions to ducky script:

-1. pre-configuration commands are available: "HID\_ONLY\_MODE", "VID ", "PID "
+1. Pre-configuration commands are available: "HID\_ONLY\_MODE", "VID ", "PID "
 pre-configuration commands (if present) must be placed at the very start of payload.txt and come as
 one contiguous block of up to 3 commands (no other types of commands are allowed in between these)
 For example: